The Challenge: Reduce Barriers to Electrifying School Buses

 About ACT School Bus Advisory Services Program

 Through the ACT School Bus Advisory Services Program, MassCEC provides free fleet electrification planning support to public school districts across Massachusetts.
-MassCEC will work with a consultant team to address the gap in technical knowledge impeding school bus fleets from electrifying.
-Public school districts and third-party school bus fleet operators will receive technical services such as:
+MassCEC is working with a consultant team to address the gap in technical knowledge impeding school bus fleets from electrifying.
+The consultants will provide public school districts and third-party school bus fleet operators technical services such as:

 - feasibility designs